| | | | | | | |

 GF Thin Pizza Crust ~ Dairy and egg-free options.

-I use to make this for my son once a week and he would take the leftovers in his lunch.
-Everyone else in the family liked the leftovers too, even the non-gluten free family members.
+I used to make pepperoni and olive pizza for my son once a week, and he would take the leftovers in his lunch.
+Everyone else in the family liked the leftovers too, even the non-gluten-free family members.

 GF Thin Pizza Crust Serves about 6